PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Zeyu-LIU/_index.md

 - Research Students
 ---

 Zeyu LIU (刘泽宇) is a MPhil student in the department of Computer Science and Engineering at the Hong Kong University of Science and Technology, Hong Kong SAR, China, supervised by Prof. [Song Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/songguo), Fellow of IEEE.
-Before that,  in 2022, he received M.S. degree in computer science and technology from Northwestern Polytechnical University (西北工业大学), Xi'an, China, supervised by Prof. [Qi Wang](https://crabwq.github.io/) in [School of Artificial Intelligence, Optics and Electronics (iOPEN)](https://iopen.nwpu.edu.cn/index.htm).
-From Apr.
-2022 to Jan.
-2024, he was a research assistant in the AI4Science team, Shanghai Artificial Intelligence Laboratory, China, working with Dr. [Lei Bai](http://leibai.site/) and Prof. [Wanli Ouyang](https://scholar.google.com/citations?user=pw_0Z_UAAAAJ&%20hl=en).

-His research interests include computer vision, Ai4science, and artificial intelligence.
+His research interests include computer vision, Ai4Science, and artificial intelligence.

 ---